what-crud/vue-crud/README.md

   - Footer,
   - ... and others

-The CRUD is a mechanism for managing the database tables.
-Included CRUD system allows the following operations:

-* Store,
-* Update,
-* Suspend/Restore,
-* Delete,
-* Multiple update,
-* Multiple Suspend/Restore,
-* Multiple Delete

 The record creation / editing form supports the following types of fields:

 * Input,